James Townsend

 Deed 3: On 1 January 1816, Robert Hays sell James Townsend 10 acres.5 We believe these are deeds involving James Townsend (1794 -1825), son of John Townsend (1760-1843) not the James Townsend of this biography.
 There were no further records concerning James Townsend of this biography found in Marlboro County, South Carolina and his name does not appear on any census records there.

-We next find James Townsend of this biography receiving a land grant in Liberty County, Georgia in 1806.6 The number of acres of the grant is not indicated in the Index we obtained this information from.
-At the same time, Light Townsend received two 200 acre grants in Liberty County 6.
-This is Light Townsend (1770-1851) who served in the War of 1812, is found in the 1820 Liberty County Georgia Census and who moved into Jefferson County Florida in 1828.7 We believe that James removed from Marlboro County with his brother Light about 1806 to take up his land grants in Georgia.
+We next find James Townsend of this biography receiving land grants in Liberty County, Georgia.
+He was granted 200 acres in 1803 and another 200 acres in 1806.6 At the same time, James brother, Light Townsend also received two 200 acre grants in Liberty County 6.
+This is Light Townsend (1770-1851) who served in the War of 1812, and is found in the 1820 Liberty County Georgia Census and who moved into Jefferson County Florida in 1828.7 We believe that James removed from Marlboro County with his brother Light about 1803 to take up their land grants in Georgia.
 As will later be shown, all of James's sons all claim to have been born in Georgia as early as 1804 and 1806, so we believe that is the time James moved to Georgia.

 The next record is Mrs. Frances Townsend with 5 young males and 2 young females found enumerated in the 1820 census of McIntosh County, Georgia.
 (McIntosh County is adjacent to Liberty County and we believe that the James Townsend family moved into McIntosh County from Liberty County before 1820).
 Thomas Townsend (1765-1828) and family is also enumerated in the same census.
 It is likely that Thomas Townsend and family moved from Marlboro County, Georgia to McIntosh County, Georgia between 1815 and 18208 and likely lived near his close relative, James.